Last Updated: October 16, 2019

 * All hardware cases are evaluated for immediate work independent of priority.
 P3 and P4 software cases receive a response and are worked to resolution during NetApp regional business hours.
 Outside of NetApp regional business hours, the response objective may be delayed for P3 and P4 software cases.
 NetApp regional business hours are typically 9 a.m. to 5 p.m.
 Monday through Friday but can vary with local language requirements.
 See your local service representative for more details.

 P1 Critical Outage Duration

 |1 hour|| |

 NOTE: When a case with a priority of 2 is raised to a Priority 1, the time triggers for a Priority 1 are activated.

-Upon notification, a customer issue(s) is escalated to various levels of NetApp management in accordance with the notification guidelines in the table below.
+Upon notification, a customer issue(s) is escalated to various levels of NetApp management in accordance with the notification guidelines in the table above.
 Our objective is to ensure that the most appropriate support resource(s) is/are utilized to correct the service effecting problem quickly.
 The NetApp Technical Support Center Manager, to which the incident is escalated, takes responsibility for problem resolution oversight and provides progress updates to the customer on a timely basis.

 NetApp uses every reasonable method available aligned with the most appropriate skilled resources to expedite a resolution or stable work-around.
 It is important to recognize that this service level target requires shared responsibility from the customer to ensure success.
 As such, it is important to note that there are certain external factors that are not in the direct control of the NetApp Support Services personnel engaged.
 As a result, the ability to establish a resolution or effective work-around may be limited to one or more of the following factors: